bumbu/svg-pan-zoom/README.md

 If you found a bug or have a suggestion first check if there is a similar [open](https://github.com/ariutta/svg-pan-zoom/issues) or [closed](https://github.com/ariutta/svg-pan-zoom/issues?q=is%3Aissue+is%3Aclosed) issue.
 If there are none then create a new one.

-When oppening a new issue **please provide a reproductible example**:
+When oppening a new issue **please provide a reproducible example**:
 - Share it so we could get directly to the problem.
 You can use [this starter jsfiddle setup](http://jsfiddle.net/bumbu/167usffr/) to provide your example.
 Or upload your own [jsfiddle.net](http://jsfiddle.net) (or any other live) example.
 - Mention your library version (located in library file in header)
 - Mention your browser name, version and operating system